boppetson/personal-website/content/posts/2021-10-27-my-first-professional-project.md

 ### 2. Play nice with existing server infrastructure

 Additionally, streamers use a variety of hosting methods to host their Minecraft servers.
 Some host it themselves on their own computers and others use online services.
 If we were to implement a solution, it would have to work with a streamer's existing server infrastructure.
-Otherwise, the friction of switching to a different hosting method would cause annoyance or outright stop people from buying our product.
+Otherwise, the friction of switching to a different hosting method would cause annoyance or outright stop people from trying our product.

 ### 3. Faster fan access